AlgebraicJulia/Decapodes.jl/docs/src/budyko_sellers_halfar.md

 ## Composition

-Observe that this composition technique is the same as that used in composing each of the Budyko-Sellers and Halfar models.
+Observe that Decapodes composition is hierarchical.
+This composition technique is the same as that used in composing each of the Budyko-Sellers and Halfar models.

 ``` @example DEC
 budyko_sellers_halfar_composition_diagram = @relation () begin